-On Kubernetes clusters that have classic IBM Storage Scale RPM or DEB packages installed upon RHEL or Ubuntu worker nodes, the monitoring is done like on any other IBM Storage Scale deployment and is not integrated into Kubernetes.
+On Kubernetes clusters that have classic IBM Storage Scale RPMs installed on RHEL 7.x worker nodes, the monitoring is done like on any other IBM Storage Scale deployment and is not integrated into Kubernetes.
 On Red Hat OpenShift Container Platform deployments, the IBM Storage Scale pods are fully integrated with Kubernetes and managed through a Kubernetes operator.